Duck confit is an old French method of slightly curing meat, then poaching it gently in fat until it is meltingly tender.

 And of course you can do this the traditional way, but you will need a lot of duck fat.
 You can buy duck fat online, however, or at really good butcher shops.

-Once made, this confit will last — sealed in its bag — for several months.
+Once made, this confit will last — sealed in its bag — for a month in the fridge.
 It can also be frozen.

-- 2-3 pounds of legs or wings of wild or domestic geese or ducks
+- 2 to 3 pounds of legs or wings of wild or domestic geese or ducks

 - 1 cup salt